-Estimated Class Time • YLI recommends one to two 90-minute block periods depending on the number of bills you are assigned.
-More time will be required if your students bills have been amended or your committee has recommended an amendment.
-Computer time is necessary for those students who have bills returned to them with an amendment as well as for teachers who choose to use the comment section as a place for students to individually express their opinions about a bill (see second About Phase IV paragraph above).
+Estimated Class Time

+• YLI recommends one to two 90-minute block periods depending on the number of bills you are assigned.
+Computer time is necessary for teachers who choose to use the comment section as a place for students to individually express their opinions about a bill (see second About Phase IV paragraph above).